ACE Help Center & Contact

 ● Is Orientation just an ACE thing?
 Will there be other students attending, who are not in the ACE program?

-o Orientation is a two day event, which all new USF students need to attend.
+o Orientation is a two day event, which all new USF students must attend.
 During the MyOrientation experiences, students will be introduced to USF culture and meet with their academic advisors to discuss their degree sequence and to schedule their fall classes.
 All ACE students are required to attend the July 11-12th Orientation unless approved by ACE staff.
 There will be students, who are not in ACE, also attending this Orientation session.

 ● Are parents/family required to attend Orientation?